NanamiNakano/mercury/README.md

    Run `python3 ingester.py -h` to see the options.

    The ingester takes a CSV, JSON, or JSONL file and loads texts from two text columns (configurable via option `ingest_column_1` and `ingest_column_2` which default to `source` and `summary`) of the file.
-Mercury uses three Vectara corpora to store the sources, the summaries, and the human annotations.
-You can provide the corpus IDs to overwrite or append data to existing corpora.
+After ingestion, the data will be stored in the SQLite database, denoted as `MERCURY_DB` in the following steps.

 2. `pnpm install && pnpm build` (You need to recompile the frontend each time the UI code changes.)
 3. Manually set the labels for annotators to choose from in the `labels.yaml` file.
 Mercury supports hierarchical labels.
-4. Generate a JWT secret key: `openssl rand -base64 32`.
-This will be passed as an environment variable later and be used to sign the JWT token for authentication .
-You should keep it secret and safely store it (e.g. using HSMs).
-You can change secret key at any time, especially when the key is compromised, and then all users are logged out.
-5. Set environment variables: `export SECRET_KEY=your_secret`.
-You can also set `EXPIRE_MINUTES` to change the expiration time of the JWT token.
+4. Generate and set a JWT secret key: `export SECRET_KEY=$(openssl rand -base64 32)`.
+You can rerun the command above to generate a new secret key when needed, especially when the old one is compromised.
+Note that changing the JWT token will log out all users.
+Optionally, you can also set `EXPIRE_MINUTES` to change the expiration time of the JWT token.
 The default is 7 days (10080 minutes).
-6. `python3 server.py`.
+5. Administer the users: `python3 user_utils.py -h`.
+You need to create users before they can work on the annotation task.
+You can register new users, reset passwords, and delete users.
+User credentials are stored in a separate SQLite database, denoted as `USER_DB` in the following steps.
+6. Start the Mercury annotation server: `python3 server.py --mercury_db {MERCURY_DB} --user_db {USER_DB}`.
 Be sure to set the candidate labels to choose from in the `labels.yaml` file.

-Admin who has access to the SQLite file can modify user data (e.g. reset user password), register new users, and delete users via `user_utils.py`.
-For more details, run `python3 user_utils.py -h`.

 The annotations are stored in the `annotations` table in a SQLite database (hardcoded name `mercury.sqlite`).
 See the section [`annotations` table](#annotations-table-the-human-annotations) for the schema.